-In Chubut, a team of researchers from the INTA Animal Reproduction Center presented the first Patagonian lambs obtained by an advanced method.
-We’re talking about in vitro reproductive biotechnology.
-This is an innovative technique that accelerates the obtaining of improved genetic material and at a lower cost, compared to traditional techniques.
-“We achieved something new and innovative for the region,” said Andrés Buffoni, director of the INTA Chubut Animal Reproduction Center (CRA).
+In Chubut , a team of researchers from the INTA Animal Reproduction Center presented the first Patagonian lambs obtained using an advanced method.
+We are talking about reproductive biotechnology in vitro .
+This is an innovative technique that accelerates the acquisition of improved genetic material and at a lower cost, compared to traditional techniques.
+“We achieved something unprecedented and innovative for the region ,” said Andrés Buffoni, director of the Animal Reproduction Center (CRA) at INTA Chubut.

 Benefits of biotechnology

-After the gestation period, the pregnant females gave birth three lambs in vitro.
-Two twin females weighing 4 and 4.6 kilograms, respectively, and a male of 5.6 kilograms.
+After the gestation period, pregnant females gave birth to three lambs in vitro.
+Two twin females weighing 4 and 4.6 kilograms respectively and one male of 5.6 kilograms.

-Among other benefits, in vitro reproductive biotechnology reduces the cost for obtaining embryos.
+Among other benefits, in vitro reproductive biotechnology reduces the cost of obtaining embryos.
 In addition, it avoids the use of hormones in donor females and there is a greater use of semen.
 The procedure is minimally invasive and is performed by laparoscopic follicular aspiration.
 The one that can be done every ten or fifteen days on the same donor sheep.
-Its implementation aims to obtain eggs from genetically superior females.
+Its implementation is aimed at obtaining eggs from genetically higher females .

 This progress was made possible thanks to a technological linkage agreement signed between various actors.
-The province of Chubut, the Development Corporation and INTA for the breeding of sheep in the region.
+Chubut Province, the Development Corporation and INTA for the genetic improvement of sheep in the region.

 Source: INTA Informa